Convertible: Textile

 Other materials are also used in the convertible top.
 By 1955, the most popular materials were latex and butyl rubber fabrics that each accounted for around 35% of the convertible top's weight, with others included vinyl (12%), jute (8%), along with rayon and acrylic fibers (Orlon), amounting to about 1% each in the compositions.
 Polyvinyl chloride (PVC) material was used for many convertible tops.
-The material consists of two layers: a top layer made of PVC, which has a specific structure depending on the vehicle model, and a lower layer made of fabric (usually cotton).
+The material consists of two layers: a top layer of PVC, whose structure varies by vehicle model, and a lower layer of fabric (usually cotton).

-The collapsible textile roof section over an articulated folding frame may include linings such as a sound-deadening layer and/or an interior cosmetic lining, to hide the frame.
+The collapsible textile roof section over an articulated folding frame may include linings such as a sound-deadening layer and/or an interior cosmetic lining to hide the frame.

 The folded convertible mechanism with the top is called the stack.
-Designs that fold down to a lower stack height offer a smoother silhouette for the car with the top down while concealed side rails allow room for three passengers in the back seat such as on the 1967 Rambler Rebel convertible.
+Designs that fold down to a lower stack height offer a smoother silhouette for the car with the top down, while concealed side rails allow room for three passengers in the back seat, such as on the 1967 Rambler Rebel convertible.